Wiredcraft/test-fullstack/README.md

 - **Backend**:
   - Provide a complete user auth (authentication/authorization/etc) strategy, such as OAuth.
+  ----------------> OK, I have authentication with password hashing and storage of token in local storage

   - Provide a complete logging (when/how/etc) strategy.
   - Use a NoSQL DB and build a filter feature that can filter records with some of the attributes such as username.
 Do not use query languages such as MongoDB Query or Couchbase N1QL.
 - **Frontend**:

   - Do not use any scaffolding tool such as `create-react-app`, or any CSS framework,
     - but try to use some JS frameworks such as React-Router, and packing tools such as Webpack or Parcel etc.
+    ----------------> I setup the project from scratch using Webpack+Babel, react, react-router, etc.

   - Provide an error handling strategy, such as the UI/UX, and different handling for different errors etc.
   - Provide a form validation strategy.
   - Make it responsive.